hsiaolab/MinusEightyBaby/README.md

 ### Run the script and check your Twitter page if it worked

-`python3 client.py`
+`python freezerbot.py`

-### If everything works, you can unplug the display, keyboard, and mouse and tape the Raspberry Pi somewhere.
+### If everything works, you can unplug the display, keyboard, and mouse.
+Tape the Raspberry Pi somewhere secure.
 You're done!

 ---